albertomh/Exodus/README.md

 1. Merge all changes into the `main` branch and update the `<version>` property in the POM.
 2. Run `new_release.sh` to run all tests, create a new JAR & place this in `/dist`, and update README badges.
 3. Commit the new JAR, tag the new release in git, and push to origin.

+## Project structure

+### Dependencies
+Exodus makes use of components in `org.springframework.core`, `o.s.context`, `o.s.util`, and `o.s.jdbc`.
+At compile time these are provided by dependencies on `spring-boot-starter-web` & `spring-boot-starter-data-jpa`.
+At runtime these are **not** provided as part of an uberJAR since Exodus is designed to be a dependency of a Spring application and as such will make use of the Spring libraries available in its runtime context.

+In a test context two further dependencies — `spring-boot-starter-test` & the `H2` database — are required.
+The former provides testing libraries such as JUnit5, while the latter is an in-memory database used to quickly build and tear down databases during unit and integration testing.

+### Entrypoint
+#### MigrationRunner
+- A datasource is injected into the constructor and this sets up a connection and statement for use throughout the Exodus instance's lifetime.
+- `getMigrationScripts()` fetches migration scripts from the resources directory.
+- `createSchemaMigrationTable()` creates the `_schema_migration` if one does not already exist.
+- `onApplicationEvent()` is Exodus' main loop, invoked when a `ContextStartedEvent` is emitted by the Spring application on startup.
+It will create the table in which migrations are recorded, loop through every migration script and assess whether it needs to be applied, and log appropriate messages to the console.

+### Utilities
+#### DatabaseUtils
+A collection of utilities to interact with the database (or rather the `DataSource` injected into the `MigrationRunner`).
+Provides ways to inspect the tables in the database, list applied migrations, and apply a pending migration.

+### Tests
+#### TestingUtils
+This module provides utilities used exclusively by the test suite.
+- `createSchemaMigrationTable` creates the `_schema_migration` table as part of setting up unit tests so that they don't depend on the same functionality implemented in the `MigrationRunner`.
+- `addRowToSchemaMigrationTable` simulates the behaviour of the runner by appending a row with arbitrary data to the `_schema_migration` table.

+#### MigrationRunnerTest
+A suite of tests targetting Exodus' main loop.
+A utility creates synthetic `ContextStartedEvent`s to simulate a Spring application's starting up.
+Unit tests check methods that fetch migration scripts from the resources directory or create the `_schema_migration` table.
+Integration tests assess the main loop's functionality under different conditions (blank database, previously-applied migrations, etc.).

+#### DatabaseUtilsTest
+A suite of tests targetting the `DatabaseUtils` tools.
+Unit tests verify simple functions such as counting the number of tables or listing the applied migrations.
+Integration tests check the functionality of more complex procedures such as applying a migration.

+**For both test suites:**
+- The constructor sets up a new ephemeral H2 datasource, connection, and statement.
+- `beforeEach` drops all objects in the H2 test database between tests to make them independent of each other.

+#### Test resources
+Test resources are provided under `src/test/resources/db/migration/`, mimicking their location in a production application using Exodus.
+Two migrations are provided:
+- `test_migration.sql` a straightforward script creating a basic `auth__user` table.
+- `already_applied_migration.sql` an inert migration used to test Exodus' behaviour when it skips over an already-applied migration.

 ---